Interview with Chef Dominic Ainza

 Chef Dominic Ainza is well known in the Bay Area restaurant and the Asian American culinary scene, He has worked alongside award-winning executive chefs and developed kitchens in Michelin-recommended restaurants, such as Betelnut, Red Lantern and Attic.

 1. What inspired you to become a chef?

 That was my plan all throughout my time in culinary school.
 Pretty much until my last few days of school, where I had to decide an internship.
 All the magazines I applied for were out of state, no pay, where I really didn’t know people.
-So I had to decide that to stay local, I found the one restaurant that was going to pay me for my internship, or the 8 other places that were not.
-So I ended up in a restaurant, and fell in love with the whole vibe and rush, and haven’t looked back since.
+I had to decide that to stay local, I found the one restaurant that was going to pay me for my internship, or the 8 other places that were not.
+I ended up in a restaurant and fell in love with the whole vibe and rush and haven’t looked back since.

 2. What is your favorite thing to make at home?

-It is not really one dish, because I can eat any version of fried rice everyday.
+It is not really one dish, because I can eat any version of fried rice every day.
 Rice and anything is pretty much comfort food.
 But to choose a favorite??
 Cooking at times can be a little lucky, because I usually cook what I have and not so much following a recipe with the set ingredients.
 When something you feel that you pull out of nothing that tastes VERY good, then that becomes my favorite.
-So it is not one dish that is my favorite, my favorite is the challenge of creating something with “nothing”.
+It is not one dish that is my favorite, my favorite is the challenge of creating something with “nothing”.

 3. Is there an item that is always in your kitchen?

 I will always have basic staples like onions, carrots, garlic and canned tomatoes of some type.
 Having these items is a good base to start with when trying to cook from nothing.
 Also, I have some type of frozen vegetables.
 I tend to think protein first when cooking a meal.
 So much so, then I tend to forget sides such as vegetables.
 Having some in the freezer is always a good got when you need last minute veg for myself and the kids.

 4. What was the best cooking advice you received?